- About Taxes in the U.S. and FAQs

 - How to File: Steps for Fulfilling Tax Requirement

-All F and J international students and scholars who were present in the U.S. during any portion of the past calendar year are required to file tax forms with the United States federal government.
+F-1 and J-1 international students and scholars who were present in the U.S. during any portion of the past calendar year may be required to file certain tax forms with the U.S. federal government.
 This is true whether or not you worked in the U.S., gained income in the U.S., or received a scholarship during the past calendar year.
-The information contained on this website is meant to aid University of Chicago international students’ and scholars’ understanding of the basics of U.S. tax law and begin the tax filing process.

-Any of your earnings in the United States are subject to applicable federal, state, and local taxes.
-Filing tax paperwork, such as a tax return, is a reconciliation that compares what you actually paid in taxes throughout the year to what you should have paid in taxes.
+Any of your earnings in the U.S. are subject to applicable federal, state, and local taxes.
+Filing tax paperwork, such as a tax return, is a reconciliation that compares what you paid in taxes throughout the year to what you should have paid in taxes.

 When you start a new job or receive taxable money, you typically will complete Tax Withholding paperwork, which dictates how much tax should be withheld from your payment.
 Employers and schools then withhold estimated taxes from your paychecks or other taxable income (such as stipend payments).
 If the estimated taxes that were withheld from your payment are higher than what you should have paid, you will get a refund after filing your tax return ("tax refund").
 If taxes were not withheld, or insufficient tax was withheld, then you will owe money at the time of filing your taxes.
 You declare your income and account for the taxes owed on a form or set of forms called a “tax return.”